Fact Sheets

 Points are awarded for literally tripping horses, and how quickly the charro can do it.

-They release a horse from a chute -- often shocking the horse with an electric prod -- and a group of waiting charros force the horse into a full gallop.
+First they release a horse from a chute, often shocking the horse with an electric prod.
+A group of waiting charros force the horse into a full gallop.

-One of charros -- either on horseback or on the ground -- lassos the front or hind legs of the horse, causing the animal to come crashing down to the ground.
+The competing charro – either on horseback or on the ground – lassos the front or hind legs of the horse, causing the animal to come crashing down to the ground.

 Charros prefer small, lightweight horses because they are easier to bring down.